 In light of its well-ordered cascade of cellular events, investigators often refer to apoptosis as programmed cell death.
 A key phenomenon of apoptotic cell death is the activation of a unique class of aspartate-specific proteases termed Caspases (Alnemri et al, 1996).
 All members of the caspase family, which now number 14, show similar substrate cleavage at an aspartyl residue and require processing of a zymogen to attain activity.
-Caspases can be categorized into three groups based on their functions (see Thornberry & Lazebnik, 1998): (1) those that have a limited role in apoptosis and participate mainly in cytokine activation and inflammation (caspases 1, 4, 5, and 11 to 14); (2) those that serve as initiators of apoptosis (caspases 3, 6, and 7).
+Caspases can be categorized into three groups based on their functions (see Thornberry & Lazebnik, 1998): (1) those that have a limited role in apoptosis and participate mainly in cytokine activation and inflammation (caspases 1, 4, 5, and 11 to 14); (2) those that serve as initiators of apoptosis (caspases 2 and 8 to 10); and (3) those that act as effectors of apoptosis (caspases 3, 6, and 7).